magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 After you have completed those tasks, the project admin can manage development and deployments for you.

 ## Sign up for a {{site.data.var.<ece>}} account {#cloud-first-acct}
-To sign up for a {{site.data.var.<ece>}} account, sign up for a [free 30-day trial](https://magento.com/trial){:target="_blank"} for a Starter or Pro plan, or contact [Magento Sales](https://magento.com/explore/contact-sales){:target="_blank"}.
+Sign up for a [free 30-day trial](https://magento.com/trial){:target="_blank"} for a Starter or Pro plan, or contact [Magento Sales](https://magento.com/explore/contact-sales){:target="_blank"}.
 We will create your account and send you a welcome e-mail that provides instructions to access the project.

-The person who signs up for a {{site.data.var.<ece>}} account is referred to as the *account owner*.
+The person who signs up for a {{site.data.var.<ece>}} account is referred to as the _Account Owner_.
 You receive a welcome e-mail that enables you to set up the project initially.

-## Your welcome e-mail {#cloud-first-email}
-After you register for an account, Magento sends you a welcome e-mail at the address at which you registered.
-The e-mail contains a link to your {{site.data.var.<ece>}} project.

 You can also access your project by [logging in to your account](https://accounts.magento.cloud){:target="_blank"}.

 ## Generate authentication keys {#cloud-owner-keys}
-To access the project, you need to generate Magento authentication keys (includes 1 public and 1 private) through your Magento Marketplace account.
-Only the account owner can create these keys and will be prompted to add them when creating the initial project.
+Any developers or users that want to access the project require Magento authentication keys.
+The Account Owner needs to generate Magento authentication keys (includes 1 public and 1 private) through a Magento Marketplace account for themselves and any other user.
+Only the Account Owner can create these keys.
+When you first create your project, you will be prompted to add them.

-As the account owner, you must create one set of keys for each technical person you expect will work on {{site.data.var.<ee>}}.
+You must create one set of keys for each technical person you expect will work on {{site.data.var.<ee>}}.
 Each user must add these keys to their `auth.json` file, which is located in the project root directory.
 We recommend against providing the keys over e-mail because it isn't secure.
 Please find a secure method, working with your IT staff, for distributing the keys.

 To create authentication keys through the Magento Marketplace: